Bachelor of Laws with Honours

 Completion of the Bachelor of Laws (LLB) with Honours requires students to develop skills in legal research methodologies.
 These are highly relevant to many career options, including academia, research, policy and government advisory positions.
 An Honours degree also enhances the range of research skills that can be applied across conventional legal practice.

-All students enrolled in an LLB program offered by the School of Law and Justice may be eligible to graduate with an LLB with Honours.
+All students enrolled in an LLB program may be eligible to graduate with an LLB with Honours.
 However, to enter the Honours program you must meet certain requirements during your LLB studies.
 These include: